Doraku/DefaultDocumentation/README.md

 <a name='MarkdownConfiguration'></a>
 # Markdown Configuration
 The default implementations to generate markdown documentation also comes with its own specific settings.
-Those can only be set in the configuration file may or may not be overridable by specific `DocItem` types.
+Those can only be set in the configuration file and may or may not be overridable by specific `DocItem` types.

 <a name='MarkdownConfiguration_NestedTypeVisibilities'></a>
 ## NestedTypeVisibilities